-Data source V-Dem Original variable v2elintim Name in dataset v_11_04 Definition Question: In this national election, were opposition candidates/parties/campaign workers subjected to repression, intimidation, violence or harassment by the government, the ruling party or their agents?
-Responses: 0: Yes.
+Data source V-Dem Original variable v2elintim Name in data set v_11_04 Definition Question: In this national election, were opposition candidates/parties/campaign workers subjected to repression, intimidation, violence or harassment by the government, the ruling party or their agents?
+Responses: 0.
+Yes.
 The repression and intimidation by the government or its agents was so strong that the entire period was quiet.
-1: Yes, frequent: There was systematic, frequent and violent harassment and intimidation of the opposition by the government or its agents during the election period.
-2: Yes, some.
+1. Yes, frequent.
+There was systematic, frequent and violent harassment and intimidation of the opposition by the government or its agents during the election period.
+2. Yes, some.
 There was periodic, not systematic but possibly centrally coordinated harassment and intimidation of the opposition by the government or its agents.
-3: Restrained.
+3. Restrained.
 There were sporadic instances of violent harassment and intimidation by the government or its agents, in at least one part of the country and directed at only one or two local branches of opposition groups.
-4: None.
+4. None.
 There was no harassment or intimidation of opposition by the government or its agents throughout the election campaign period and polling day.
 Clarification: Other types of clearly distinguishable civil violence, even if politically motivated, during the election period should not be factored in when scoring this indicator (it is dealt with separately).
 Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2020) Coppedge et al. (2023) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
-Coded as zero if there are no elections or if the electoral process has been suspended or nullified (e.g., through dismissal or dissolution of the relevant elected bodies or offices), as indicated by values of zero for both Executive_elections and Legislative_elections from the LIED dataset.
+Citation Pemstein et al. (2020) Coppedge et al. (2024) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
+Coded as zero if there are no elections or if the electoral process has been suspended or nullified (e.g. through dismissal or dissolution of the relevant elected bodies or offices), as indicated by values of zero for both Executive_elections and Legislative_elections from the LIED data set.
 Indicator of Representation 1.1.
 Credible Elections Aggregation IRT to construct subattribute 1.1.
 Credible Elections.
-Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

-Election free and fair (v\11\05)
+Election free and fair (v_11_05)